dzinoviev/clown/trunk/readme.txt

 CLOWN is known to compile and run on several variants of Linux, as well as Mac OS X. It should work in any reasonably sane *nix environment, and if not please let us know.
 A Windows port is planned, and should be underway soon.

+The Gnu readline library is also required.

 Building:

-Assuming that you are running some form of *nix (including OS X), type the following at the terminal prompt:
+We are assuming for now that you are running some form of *nix (including OS X).

+Make sure that the readline library is accessible to the linker (modify LD_LIBRARY_PATH if necessary).
+Type the following at the terminal prompt:

 	cd <src-root>
 	make all

 Where <src-root> is the path to the directory containing the source distribution.
 Binaries will be built in the <src-root>/bin/ directory.

+Notes:

+Set the environment variable CLOWN to <src-root> before running the bin/cas assembler

 License: